jgyy/fcc-scrape/placeholder.md

 ---
-id: 5e7b9f160b6c005b0e76f085
+id: 5e7b9f080b6c005b0e76f062
-title: Python Objects
+title: Reading Files
 challengeType: 11
-videoId: uJxGeTYy0us
+videoId: Fo1tW09KIwo
-dashedName: python-objects
+dashedName: reading-files
 ---

 # --question--

 ## --text--

-Which is NOT true about objects in Python?
+What is used to indicate a new line in a string?

 ## --answers--

-Objects get created and used.
+\\n

 ---

-Objects are bits of code and data.
+{new_line}

 ---

-Objects hide detail.
+{n}

 ---

-Objects are one of the five standard data types.
+/n

+---

+/new

 ## --video-solution--

-4
+1